andyakins/GCPOC/README.md

   * Check out the code from https://github.com/andyakins/GCPOC
   * Have the gcloud CLI installed on your local machine, configured and initialized.
 In particular, your Project should be selected.
   * Create a Google API Application Credential JSON file for your project.
 Copy this file to GCPOC/getService/credentials.json AND GCPOC/postService/credentials.json .
 Failure will do this will cause the microservices to fail due to failed authentication.
-  * Change directory to GCPOC/Cloud
+  * Change directory to GCPOC/cloud
   * Run the orchestration, where <name> is what you want to name this deployment (like "demo"): gcloud deployment-manager deployments create <name> --config gcpoc.yaml

 This should build the entire stack into your Goggle Cloud Project.
 You can destroy the stack via the GUI or gcloud command.

+NOTE: If you want to rebuild/change the project, and use your own versions, you must deploy your Docker containers to DockerHub, and change the name of the dockerImage value(s) in GCPOC/cloud/gcpoc.py to point to your containers.

 Things that could still be done (future work):
   * Use the Google Container Engine instead of container-optimized vms